The fact this question is so often asked is bizarre given freelance copywriters are supposed to be in the business of making things clear.

-When I tell people I’m a freelance copywriter in London they look puzzled and ask, ‘is that to do with copyright?’
+Sometimes when I tell people I’m a freelance copywriter in London they look puzzled and ask, ‘is that to do with copyright?’

 Freelance copywriters have nothing to do with ‘copyright’ unless they work for a copyright firm or have written a copywriting guide that they have copyrighted.

 Copyright, with no ‘w’, is the intellectual property of an organisation or a person.

 What sort of stuff does a freelance copywriter write?

 Freelance copywriters write whatever they are asked to write and there’s a lot of stuff that requires good words!